JayKothekar369/TuteAssing/README.md

 # Python Tasks
 Module 2 Assingments.

-This repository contains two Python scripts:
+This repository contains four Python scripts:

 ## Task 1
 - Description: Program that take input of two numbers and gives there Mathematical Operations.